 “We continue to clamour for those very qualities we are rendering impossible.
 You can hardly open a periodical without coming across the statement that what our civilization needs is more ‘drive’, or dynamism, or self-sacrifice, or ‘creativity’.
 In a sort of ghastly simplicity we remove the organ and demand the function.
 We make men without chests and expect of them virtue and enterprise.
 We laugh at honour and are shocked to find traitors in our midst.
 We castrate and bid the geldings be fruitful.”

 It’s not hard to ride the emotional wave of Moana’s self-achieved salvation all the way home from the theater.
 But once we arrive back home into the challenges of our pedestrian lives, it’s difficult to sustain the idea that we are each a hero—that each of us is on our own great adventure.
-Eventual the optimism of the opportunity turns into a crushing weight of expectation.
+Eventual the optimism of the opportunity turns into a crushing weight of self-expectation.
 Why can’t we figure it out?
 Why can’t we chart our own course to happily ever afters?
 Why are we plagued down by failure, broken relationships, and insecurity?

 In a world desperately exploring-self desire and self-achievement, there is very little room for the message of the cross.
 Sure, the Christian gospel can be neatly replotted onto Campbell’s Hero’s Journey.
 You can pitch Christianity as a path to self-discovery.
-You can offer the gospel as a means to individuality and structure churches to play the part of the guide for each religious adventurer.
+You can offer the gospel as a means to individuality and structure churches to play the part of guide for each religious adventurer.
 Most towns offer a buffet of religious options, perfect for the person seeking to construct just the right system for achieving their best life.

 We may preach commitment and death-to-self, but we scramble to find the right branding, stage design, and lobby coffee to earn positive social reviews.
 Christ becomes our cheerleader and spiritual gift assessment the tools for self-discovery.
 We get obsessed with talking about calling but lose interest in the common callings of husband, father, and member.
 We find ways to fit the gospel into the new hero expectations of our culture.
 Christ calls us into our own adventure promising our own heroic self-discovery.